playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 }
 ```

-Now that we have this ability to tap into the `resize` event handler, let's write our own `IsMobile` class:
+Now that we have this ability to tap into the `resize` event handler let's write our own `IsMobile` class:

 ```typescript
 @Injectable()